VorngViseth/King-Queen-and-the-Bandits/README.md

 ## game concept :

-the king is trying to save the upcoming queen (his feance) from the well knownn group of bandits who kitnaped her.
+the king is trying to save the upcoming queen (his fiance) from the well known group of bandits who kidnaped her.

 ## this is a 2D game and have 4 phase :